origin-energy/java-snapshot-testing/README.md

 ## Installation [Maven](https://search.maven.org/search?q=java-snapshot-testing)

 These docs are for the latest `-SNAPSHOT` version published to maven central.
-Select the branch `release/X.X.X` matching your maven dependency to get correct documentation for your version.
+Select the branch `tags/X.X.X` matching your maven dependency to get correct documentation for your version.

-Only if you want to integrate with non supported framework.
-[Show me how!](#custom-framework)
+Only if you want to integrate with an unsupported framework.
+[Show me how!](#using-an-unsupported-framework)
 - [Core](https://search.maven.org/search?q=a:java-snapshot-testing-core)

 We currently support: